 Hands down, one of the best Irish bars in the city.
 The small, cozy atmosphere at McGann's gives off a warm vibe, one best paired with a perfectly-poured pint of Guinness.
 There's little Irish about the menu, which features your typical American pub fare.
 But the scene will make you feel as if you stepped into Ireland for a brief spell.

-Seeing as the seediness factor kind of creeps me out, I'm not normally a big proponent of entering bars without windows.
-I'll make an exception for Sullivan's Tap though, long treasured as one of Boston's best dive bars.
+The windowless Sullivan's Tap has long been treasured as one of Boston's best dive bars.
 From the sticky floors to the ridiculous beer specials, this place is not for those seeking out the town's best martini.
-Classy, it's not, but this dump is such an experience, that you can't help but frequent it every now and then.
+This is much more of a dive bar than a classy establishment, but it's an experience that you can't help but frequent it every now and then.

-One of eight local bars in the Glynn Hospitality Group, Hurricane O'Reilly's has a generic sort of presence to it, despite its attempt to bill itself as an all-the-time Mardi Gras party destination.
-It does have the party part down, as lines form outside on weekends with patrons willing to shell out the hefty cover $10 charge for admission.
+One of eight local bars in the Glynn Hospitality Group, Hurricanes at the Garden (formerly Hurricane O'Reilly's) has a generic sort of presence to it, despite its attempt to bill itself as an all-the-time Mardi Gras party destination.
+It does have the party part down, as lines form outside on weekends with patrons willing to shell out the hefty $10 cover charge for admission.
 It's a nice landing spot for the young, dancing crowd.
 Everybody else will probably find it all a bit loud.